Viga, Catanduanes: History

 The site of the original settlement of Viga was at Caviga-e now called Viga.
 It was believed that a group of tribesmen led by "Abines" from the mainland were the first settlers.
 Due to frequent Moro raids, they fled inland and settled in a place where the primitive inhabitants were akin to the province's pygmies.
 They called this place "Oco" (now barangay San José (Oco)), meaning short people or dwarf.
 When the Moro threat diminished, the settlers move to the lowlands where the soil was more fertile.
 They selected the area where herbaceous giant gabi-like plants which they called "Marviga" grew abundantly.
 The settlers were of mixed stock as result of the inter-marriages between the natives and the migrating tribesmen.

 In the later part of 16th century, a group of Spaniards believed to be a group of Juan de Salcedo’s expedition reached the place and subdued the natives.
 It then became a Spanish settlement.
 An Augustinian friar named Francisco Putiocan became the first Catholic Priest and recognized leader.
 The Spaniards called the settlement "Viga", shortened from "Marviga".
 This name was subsequently adopted as the official name of the municipality.

 During the Spanish colonization, the inhabitants were converted to the Catholic faith.
+The year 1818 census shows that Eiga (Now Viga) had 647 native families and 3 Spanish-Filipino families.

 As time went on they felt however, the strain of Spanish civil rule cruelties, when the Philippine Revolution broke out, many able-bodied natives joined the nationalistic movement and fought the colonizer.

 When the Americans came, Viga was virtually liberated from the Spanish rule, civil government was established.
 When the Second World War broke out, Viga become the center of guerilla movement in the province.
 A pitched and running battle between the guerillas and escaping Japanese forces were simultaneously fought at Bangguerohan and Cabatangan where the latter was defeated.

 In 1951, the barrios of Sicmil and Sioron were transferred to then newly created town of Gigmoto.